 Cakes that pair amazing with white chocolate Swiss meringue buttercream

-You can easily swap out the frostings in any of these recipes for this luscious, white chocolate Swiss Meringue buttercream instead!
+Swap out the frostings in any of these recipes for this luscious, white chocolate Swiss Meringue buttercream instead!

 Creamy and velvety smooth, this white chocolate buttercream is ultra rich and pairs perfectly with cakes and cupcakes.